fastovetsilya/Automatic_NN_Swiper/README.md

   <img src="https://github.com/fastovetsilya/Automatic_NN_Swiper/blob/master/examples/build_model_window.png"><br><br>
 </div>

-The neural is trained uing pre-configured parameters for convenience.
+The neural network is trained using pre-configured parameters for convenience.
 In theory, it weights the classes to account for the unbalanced samples.
 However, it is better to keep the number of images in Yes/No folders close to the same.

 For simplicity, all the training parameters are not changed in this window.
 They can be adjusted, however, in the model.py file.